nwheels-io/NWheels/CONTRIBUTING.md

   - `question`: only answer is required; no changes need to be done
   - `epic`: a parent issue that covers a large subject
 - **Issue flags** - multiple can be labeled:
-  - `tech debt`: something that should have been done, according to these guidelines and conventions, but was skipped or postponed.
+  - `tech debt`: something that should have been done, according to the guidelines and conventions, but was skipped or postponed.
   - `refactoring`: improvement in internal design of existing code, without change in public API or behavior.
   - `redesign`: revision of previous decisions, including changes of internal design, public APIs, and behavior.
+  - `beginners-friendly`: an issue that is easy to handle for beginner contributors.
   - `duplicate`: the subject is already covered by an existing issue.
 Must have a comment that links to the existing issue.
   - `wontfix`: an issue we are not going to resolve.
 Must have a comment that states justification.
   - `invalid`: the issue is spam or violates guidelines.
 Such issues won't be handled.